 Garbage trucks perform the important work of collecting and removing trash from our homes and businesses.
 These large vehicles, which stop and start frequently, can cause serious accidents, whether operating in residential or commercial areas.
 If you’ve been injured in a garbage truck accident due to someone else’s negligence, you may be entitled to seek financial compensation for your losses.

-The attorneys at our law firm have more than a century of combined legal experience, with a record of having successfully resolved more than 20,000 cases.
 When you choose Herrman & Herrman, P.L.L.C. to help with your garbage truck accident case, you can be confident that we have the knowledge and experience to fight for full compensation for you.

-Contact us today for a free initial case review with one of our experienced Texas garbage truck accident attorneys to learn about how our firm can help you pursue your claim and seek the maximum compensation you deserve for your injuries and losses.
+Contact us today for a free initial case review with one of our experienced truck accident attorneys to learn about how our firm can help you pursue your claim and seek the maximum compensation you deserve for your injuries and losses.

 Garbage Truck Accidents Causes